zentrocdot/LazyImageUpscaler/README.md

 ## Spin-Off

 <p align="justify">The internal structure of the script is organised in such a way that the user interface can be expanded to include additional methods for upscaling.
 In principle, the basic structure can always be adopted.
 Essentially, fields for input parameters must be adapted and the upscaler integrated as a function.</p>

+## Spin-Off

+<p align="justify">So far I integrated the possibility to comare two images with respect to there quality.
+I need a seperate independent tool, which is able to compare images from different soureces like Gimp and Rawtherapee with the original image.
+This is importent to compare the results of my interface with the state of the art software tools.</p>

 ## Free for Contributions